no4jargon/mutual_fund_cyclicality_analysis/README.md

 ## 📜 Description

-This dataset provides a comprehensive snapshot of over **9,000+** mutual fund schemes active in the Indian market.
-Featuring the latest Net Asset Value (NAV) & Assets Under Management (AUM) data refreshed daily, it serves as a valuable resource for financial analysis, comparison, and tracking of the Indian mutual fund landscape.
+This dataset offers an extensive look at over **16,000+** Indian mutual fund schemes, covering a wide array including old(closed), currently active, and new/recently launched funds.
+Featuring the latest **Net Asset Value (NAV)** and **Assets Under Management (AUM)** data, it's designed for easy analysis and comparison!

 ---